 Here are the reviews of all the Flat Rides at Geauga Lake.
 When I was at Geauga Lake, there were barley any flat rides around.
 They had a couple childrens flats and they had an SBNO Falling Star that now resides at Kings Dominion.
 But really, the only flat ride they had there that I rode was a Top Spin called Texas Twister.
 It was an ok Top Spin.
 It was nothing to write home about though.
-Texas Twister now currently resides at California's Great America, where it is known as Firefall.
+Texas Twister briefly resided at California's Great America, as Firefall.
+However, a couple years later, it closed there as well, and is now dead.
 If there were any other flat rides at Geauga Lake, I didn't know anything about them.

 Here is Texas Twister.
 The park's Top Spin.